 According to the study, repeated drug use is common among truck drivers.
 It said:

 “There is a significant relationship between a driver’s prior alcohol and/or other drug offenses and a positive test for drugs of abuse in these accidents.
-This points up the need for thorough background checks and pre-employment drug tests…”
+This indicates the need for thorough background checks and pre-employment drug tests….”

 Additionally, the study indicated a strong relationship between shipment deadlines and drug use.
 In other words, drivers are more likely to use artificial stimulants if they have an approaching shipment deadline.
-While drivers may not use drugs recreationally, their actions place the lives of innocent motorists at risk.
-Truck drivers are expected to operate their vehicles safely on our roadways at all times.
-However, poor judgment can often lead to substance abuse that makes them a danger to themselves and other drivers.
+While drivers may not use drugs recreationally, their actions put innocent motorists’ lives at risk.
+Truck drivers are expected to always operate their vehicles safely on our roadways.
+However, poor judgment can often lead to substance abuse, making them dangerous to themselves and other drivers.

-If you or someone you love has been harmed in a trucking accident that involved drugs or alcohol, it is important to consult an experienced truck accident attorney at once – you may be eligible to receive compensation for your injuries.
-At Chaikin, Sherman, Cammarata & Siegel, P.C., we believe that every case requires the highest level of personal attention to ensure the best possible results.
+If you or someone you love has been harmed in a trucking accident that involved drugs or alcohol, consult an experienced truck accident attorney – you may be eligible to receive compensation for your injuries.
+At Chaikin, Sherman, Cammarata & Siegel, P.C., we believe every case requires the highest level of personal attention to ensure the best possible results.

-If you have been involved in an accident caused by a truck driver, please contact our Washington, DC personal injury attorneys or call us for a free and confidential consultation.
+If you have been involved in an accident caused by a truck driver, don’t hesitate to contact our Washington, DC, personal injury attorneys or call us for a free and confidential consultation.